jmreguyal/AirBnb-Dashboard/README.md

 # AirBnb-Dashboard
 This is my dashboard for AirBnB.
-The data taken from Maven Analytics.
+The data is taken from Maven Analytics.